-In relation to the division of a contract into lots, there is a provision that establishes the rules to such contracts.
-In the tender procedures in which the division of a contract into lots is admitted, the tender documents and the evaluation criteria must be adapted for that purpose.
+In relation to the division of a contract into lots, there is a provision that establishes the rules for such contracts.
+In tenders in which the division of a contract into lots is admitted, the tender documents and the evaluation criteria must be adapted for that purpose.